hash function selection for cybergraph particles

 Poseidon2 operates natively over 𝔽ₚ, making it compatible with word-level FHE schemes (BGV, BFV, CKKS over matching fields).
 The multiplicative depth per hash invocation is bounded by rounds × depth-per-S-box = (R_F + R_P) × 3.

-For a typical Goldilocks instance (R_F = 8 full rounds, R_P = 56 partial rounds), total multiplicative depth ≈ 8×3 + 56×3 = 192.
+For a typical Goldilocks field instance (R_F = 8 full rounds, R_P = 56 partial rounds), total multiplicative depth ≈ 8×3 + 56×3 = 192.
 This is high for FHE — purpose-built ciphers like PASTA achieve depths of 4–8.
 However:

 • Partial rounds apply only 1 S-box (not all 16), so effective noise growth is much lower than 192 sequential full-width multiplications